• Skip to primary navigation

 If you look to add a little bit of sweet taste, this starch can be a good option.
 You can find it with a lot of alternative names such as cassava flour, mandioca, almidon de yuca, tapioca flour, yuca, aipim, or boba.

-The difference between the tapioca starch and potato starch is that tapioca is lighter.
+The difference between tapioca starch and potato starch is that tapioca is lighter.
 As a result, you should increase the amount of tapioca starch.

 It is best to use for pie fillings.